 Common interview questions

-- Why did you chose this subject?
+- Why did you choose this subject?

-- Why did you chose this university?
+- Why did you choose this university?

 - What are you reading at the moment?